Esmee de Graaf

-Esmee de Graaf (born 2 August 1997) is a Dutch footballer who plays as a winger, full-back or forward for Eredivise team Feyenoord in the Netherlands, having previously played for PEC Zwolle and for West Ham United and Leicester City in England.
+Esmee de Graaf (born 2 August 1997) is a Dutch professional footballer who plays as a forward, full-back or winger for Eredivise club Feyenoord.

 Club career

 Early career and PEC Zwolle

 De Graaf started her career senior career with PEC Zwolle in the Eredivisie of her native Netherlands having played for IJsselmeervogels and SV Saestum at junior level.

 De Graaf finished her full debut season in 2015–16 as Zwolle's joint top-goalscorer with Judith Frijlink and went on to score 21 times in 74 league games during her time at club, eventually captaining the side and reaching the semi-finals of the 2016–17 KNVB Women's Cup.

 West Ham and Leicester City

 In July 2018 de Graaf transferred to West Ham United from PEC Zwolle.
 Having featured in 13 games and scoring 3 times in all competitions at the start of the 2018–19 season, de Graaf suffered an ACL injury that would rule her out long term, meaning she missed out on the club's run to the 2019 FA Women's Cup Final.

 On 22 August 2020, de Graaf joined the newly professional FA Women's Championship side Leicester City on a free transfer.
 De Graaf ended her first season with Leicester having helped the side win the 2021–22 FA Women's Championship and promotion to the FA Women's Super League.
 On 23 May 2022, de Graaf departed Leicester City having achieved survival in the club's first top flight season, playing 53 games and scoring twice across her two years at the club.